Viking's Choice: Elyse Weinberg Remembered, Tasmanian Post-Punk, Lunar Ambient

 Color TV, "Anybody's Girl"

 Good lord, this is the stuff that leaves power-pop fiends with a permanent grin.
 Hard-hit, start-stop guitar chords?
 Check.
 Catchy, clean chorus?
 Check.
 Delivered with a raspy, yet immediately singalongable je ne sais quoi?
 Checkity check.
-And excellent find in the fifth volume of the ever-reliable Typical Girls compilation series.
+An excellent find in the fifth volume of the ever-reliable Typical Girls compilation series.